debops/debops/docs/defaults-configuration.rst

   ``present``
     Ensure that cryptsetup and filesystem are in place on the block device.
+    The plaintext device mapper target will be created as needed to ensure the filesystem on it is present.
+When it was not available prior to this Ansible run, it will be stopped at the end of the role run again.
+    So basically, this option never changes the mounted/unmounted state of the plaintext device mapper target or the plaintext mount point of the filesystem.

   ``absent``
     Same as ``unmounted`` but additionally removes all configuration and the